natividadesusana/movies-api-python/README.md

 # APIMovies-Python

- 🐍 Criando uma API com uma requisição GET para retornar a pesquisa de filmes ~
+ 🐍 Creating an API with a GET request to return the movie search ~